-- Assessment and identification of presenting problems. - Application of social work values and ethics in specific situations, especially when competing values are involved. - Develop ability to use critical inquiry in problem assessment. - Enlargement and application of knowledge of human behavior and of the social environment. - Termination of the treating relationship. - Development and management of the professional relationship and recognition of differences in its use in different social work methods. - Maintaining clinical/professional boundaries. - Development of assessment, diagnosis and treatment plans and skills. - Develop ability to formulate and implement appropriate therapeutic interventions and/or treatment approaches. - Develop ability to identify and assess strengths and weaknesses of the student and its impact on delivery of services to the client.
+- Assessment and identification of presenting problems. - Application of social work values and ethics in specific situations, especially when competing values are involved. - Develop ability to use critical inquiry in problem assessment. - Enlargement and application of knowledge of human behavior and of the social environment. - Termination of the treating relationship. - Development and management of the professional relationship and recognition of differences in its use in different social work methods. - Maintaining clinical/professional boundaries. - o Development of assessment, diagnosis and treatment plans and skills. - Develop ability to formulate and implement appropriate therapeutic interventions and/or treatment approaches. - Develop ability to identify and assess strengths and weaknesses of the student and its impact on delivery of services to the client.

-Students are required to submit Monthly MSW Supervision Logs with the Agency Practicum Instructor's signature to the Practicum Faculty on assigned due dates in the syllabi (one time per month).
-During the student's placement at the agency, the Agency Practicum Instructor needs to be accessible to the student for brief periods outside of scheduled supervision time, but this may not take the place of the individual MSW supervision hour.
-The time given by the Agency Practicum Instructor for coordination of the practicum, e.g., selecting assignments, reading student's records or planning for students need to be outside of individual supervision time.
+Students are required to submit Monthly MSW Supervision Logs with the field instructor's signature to the field faculty on assigned due dates in the syllabi (one time per month).
+During the student's placement at the agency, the field instructor needs to be accessible to the student for brief periods outside of scheduled supervision time, but this may not take the place of the individual field supervision hour.
+The time given by the field instructor for coordination of the internship, e.g., selecting assignments, reading student's records or planning for students need to be outside of individual supervision time.

 Critique needs to be given constructively in the manner of on-going feedback and in the amount that the student can assimilate.
 The focus needs to be kept on the case material so the student may understand the relevancy of the feedback and not personalize it.
-Thus, the Agency Practicum Instructor may suggest better use of self in the helping process and strengthen the student's professional self-confidence.
+Thus, the field instructor may suggest better use of self in the helping process and strengthen the student's professional self-confidence.
 In this way the students will be helped to develop a professional self and feel free to look at their own attitudes and feelings that affect their work.
-Students may have difficulty understanding and accepting themselves as a social worker, and the Agency Practicum Instructor is supportive in the forming of this professional identification.
+Students may have difficulty understanding and accepting themselves as a social worker, and the field instructor is supportive in the forming of this professional identification.

-Agency Practicum Instructors are encouraged to contact the Practicum Faculty when clarification is needed about student issues related to course requirements.
-Course syllabi can be made available as a resource for Agency Practicum Instructors upon request.
-It is not the responsibility of the Agency Practicum Instructor to assist a student in course assignments (with the exception of Process Recording feedback and necessary signatures on various assignments).
-Students are not to work on course assignments during practicum hours, unless it is directly connected to the student's Learning Agreement.
+Field instructors are encouraged to contact the field faculty when clarification is needed about student issues related to course requirements.
+Course syllabi can be made available as a resource for field instructors upon request.
+It is not the responsibility of the field instructor to assist a student in course assignments (with the exception of Process Recording feedback and necessary signatures on various assignments).
+Students are not to work on course assignments during internship hours, unless it is directly connected to the student's Learning Agreement.
 Practicum hours are for engaging in the activities and work of the agency, not for course work.